TBD54566975/incubation-dcx/README.md

 >
 > A Credential Manifest is a document, hosted by an Issuer and consumed by User Agents, codifying the credentials that it issues in terms of pre-requisites and inputs.
 These can be static or dynamic, but their form and usage are detailed in this specification.

 Applicants pull these manifest records from the issuer's DWN, so they can understand what VCs are required on their side of the exchange.
-For more details on protocol interactions between issuers and applicants, see the diagrams in the [Architecture](#architecture) and [Sequence](#sequence) sections below.
+For more details on protocol interactions between issuers and applicants, see the [Architecture Diagram](#architecture-diagram) and [Sequence Diagram](#sequence-diagram) sections below.

 [Protocol](./src/protocol/)
   - [`src/protocol/credential-issuer.ts`](./src/protocol/credential-issuer.ts) defines credential issuer protocol